nik299/nlp/code/assign1/answers.md

 ####stemming

-best option in nltk is snowball stemmer
+best option in nltk is snowball stemmer.
+Downside to this is it doesn't get the context
+eg: meeting as a noun and as a verb both give meet when stemmed

 ####lemmatization

-termed as better since it understands pos but a full sentence is needed for the whole operation ,atleast in spacy
+termed as better since it understands pos but a full sentence is needed for the whole operation ,at least in spacy.
+It is not accurate in case if we use wordnet since by default it assumes noun and any correction to it is complex when compared to using spacy.